AAV-VirginiaTech/AAV_GCS/README.md

 By running the update.bat file - custom modifications are made to the latest AUVSI SUAS Interop and pushed to AAV's Docker Hub.
 This automated process should be run every time a the base AUVSI SUAS Interop has been updated by the competition.

 There are currently no modifications being made by AAV to the base AUVSI SUAS Interop.
-Since no modifications are currently being made, there is no crucial reasoning behind have a team-specific verison of the Interop scripts.
+Since no modifications are currently being made, there is no crucial reasoning behind have a team-specific version of the Interop scripts.
 However, in the past AAV has been required to make slight changes and this may be required again in the future.
 Thus, the process for implementing these changes still resides in this documentation.